The 8th-Grade Gap Year

 As the teacher, the parent makes the decision regarding each child's readiness to advance to the next grade level.
 There are no special forms to complete nor any hoops to jump through.

 Our Gap Year program is designed to give 8th-grade students the very best preparation for high school.
 Gap Year students may build athletic training into their school day, explore interests and learning topics of importance to them, advance their knowledge and skills, or fill holes in their prior learning.
+If your student intends to re-enroll in a California public high school after completing the Gap Year, be sure to check with the high school in advance to see that your student will be reclassified upon enrollment as a ninth-grade student.* If your student will attend a private high school, this should not be an issue for you.

 Gap Year students may build a creative Course of Study, weaving travel with family into social studies lessons in geography, culture, and history, integrating Language Arts by reading historical fiction, developing interests into passions, gaining skills that may have been lacking, and reinforcing skills that are already good.